Postparietal: Reptiles

 The postparietals continue to shrink and move further back in the skull in reptiles, no longer forming any contribution to the ceiling of the brain cavity.
-Small paired or fused postparietals are common in Permian parareptiles and eureptiles, including early diapsids such as Petrolacosaurus and Youngina.
+Small paired or fused postparietals are common in Carboniferous and Permian basal sauropsids, like Petrolacosaurus, and neodiapsids, like Youngina.
 Postparietals were subsequently lost at the base of Sauria, the expansive diapsid subgroup containing all living species of reptiles.
 Archosauriforms (and their sister taxon Tasmaniosaurus) briefly reacquired postparietals in the form of a single fused bone.
 As in synapsids, this bone has sometimes been termed an interparietal.
 Proterosuchids, erythrosuchids, euparkeriids, and Asperoris are all known to have possessed interparietals, while the bone was absent in proterochampsids, Doswellia, Vancleavea, Litorosuchus, most or all phytosaurs, and archosaurs.
 The only true archosaur generally considered to possess an interparietal as an adult is a single specimen of Gracilisuchus.
 Paired postparietals have also been observed in Alligator mississippiensis embryos, although they are incorporated into the supraoccipital by the time of hatching.
 One proposal used developmental data to argue that the "parietal" of birds was actually derived from postparietals.
 However, subsequent review provided evidence against that hypothesis by demonstrating that birds had inherited a consistent relationship between the skull roof and brain cavity; this relationship excluded the postparietals from the brain cavity (at least in reptiles) and supported the traditional interpretation that the parietal of birds was homologous to that of other reptiles.